| DODO DATA

 opponents together chart a course for a distant whirlpool.
 Good and perfect moves keep them on course.
 Bad moves divert them.

-to say, oft repeated by otherwise semi-intelligent individuals (Corey).
+otherwise semi-intelligent individuals (Corey).
 Superko means you're not allowed to repeat a board

 position.
 You're saying in essence, "Go doesn't have cycles because you're not allowed to cycle."
 You could apply that